Table of Contents

 Analysis of metallic elements in compounds or samples is an integral part of chemical research.
 The purpose of this experiment is to learn the techniques to separate and identify some common cations and to understand the principles for the equilibria of precipitation and complex formation.
+The systematic analysis of cations is an integral part of the salt analysis (or systematic qualitative analysis).

-Qualitative analysis is the systematic approach involves precipitation reaction to remove cations sequentially from a mixture.
+Qualitative analysis is the systematic approach that involves precipitation reaction to remove cations sequentially from a mixture.
 The behavior of the cations toward a set of common test reagents differs from one cation to another and furnishes the basis for their separation.

 The qualitative analysis of an inorganic mixture is started by first carrying out some preliminary tests.
 The Preliminary test for cations are